-The Canidrome in Macau holds its last race and 650 greyhounds are ordered released to waiting adoption groups around the world.
+The Canidrome in Macau holds its last race and over 500 greyhounds are ordered released to waiting adoption groups around the world.

 China's only legal dog track, The Canidrome, announces it will close in July 2018.

 Florida lawmakers voted to require greyhound injury reporting for the first time.

 GREY2K USA Worldwide helped pass a Seminole County, Florida ordinance to require greyhound injury reporting, ensure reporting on the fate of greyhounds, and eliminate a loophole that exempted greyhounds from licencing and inspection laws.

 GREY2K USA Worldwide again helped block to re-opening of three long-shuttered dog tracks in Kansas.